 Your process is not living up to expectations, so you’ve decided to implement standard operating procedures (SOP) to improve process consistency, compliance, and effectiveness.
 However, that project is stalled: employees are not buying into your proposed changes, and management is growing impatient.
+So, how do you use your process procedures journey to your advantage?

 - Adapting your core business processes to process change?